Paradigm4/equi_join/README.md

 If both arrays are sufficiently large, the smaller array's join keys are hashed and the hash is used to redistribute it such that each instance gets roughly an equal portion.
 Concurrently, a filter over chunk positions and a bloom filter over the join keys are built.
 The chunk and bloom filters are copied to every instance.
 The second array is then read - using the filters to eliminate unnecessary chunks and values - and redistributed along the same hash, ensuring co-location.
 Now that both arrays are colocated and their exact sizes are known, the algorithm may decide to read one of them into a hash table (if small enough) or sort both and join via a pass over two sorted sets.

 ## Future work
+ * make the operation not materializing when possible
  * pick join-on keys automatically by checking for matching names, if not supplied
  * better tuning for the Bloom Filter: choosing size and number of hash functions based on available memory
  * add the cross-product code path?